golang-migrate/migrate/database/vertica/README.md

 | `host` | | The host to connect to. |
 | `port` | | The port to bind to. |
 | `x-schema` | `Schema` | Optional, schema name. |

+## Existing Clients
+If you use the Vertica driver with existing database client, you must create the client with parameter `use_prepared_statements=0`:

 ```go
 package main